Gemini / AI Search / Singapore Guide

 How Gemini Generates Recommendations

-Gemini generates recommendations by querying three interconnected layers: Google’s Knowledge Graph (to identify entities matching the query intent), Google’s web index (evaluating content for comprehensiveness and authoritative depth), and entity recognition signals (Knowledge Panels, consistent NAP data, and structured data markup).
+Gemini builds recommendations from three connected layers.
+Google’s Knowledge Graph finds entities that match what you're asking.
+Google’s web index checks content for depth and completeness.
+Entity recognition signals (Knowledge Panels, consistent NAP data, and structured data markup) add further confidence.

-Understanding how Gemini decides which businesses to recommend is essential before you can optimise for it.
-Gemini’s recommendation engine operates across three interconnected layers.
+You need to understand how Gemini picks which businesses to recommend before you can optimise for it.
+Gemini’s recommendation engine works across three connected layers.

 Google’s Knowledge Graph

-The Knowledge Graph is Google’s structured database of entities — people, businesses, places, concepts, and the relationships between them.
-When Gemini is asked “What is the best AEO agency in Singapore?”, it does not simply search for web pages containing that phrase.
-It queries the Knowledge Graph to identify entities that match the intent: organisations categorised as agencies, located in Singapore, associated with AEO or AI search services.
-Businesses that exist as well-defined entities in the Knowledge Graph have a significant advantage.
+The Knowledge Graph is Google’s structured database of entities — people, businesses, places, concepts, and how they relate to each other.
+Say Gemini is asked “What is the best AEO agency in Singapore?”
+It does not just search for web pages that contain that phrase.
+It queries the Knowledge Graph to find entities that match the intent: organisations tagged as agencies, based in Singapore, linked to AEO or AI search services.
+Businesses that exist as well-defined entities in the Knowledge Graph have a big advantage.

 Google’s Web Index

 Gemini also draws from the same web index that powers traditional Google Search.
-However, it processes this content differently.
-Rather than ranking pages by keyword relevance and backlinks alone, Gemini evaluates content for comprehensiveness, accuracy, and authoritative depth.
-Content that thoroughly covers a topic, cites credible sources, and demonstrates genuine expertise is more likely to be synthesised into Gemini’s answers.
+But it processes this content differently.
+Instead of ranking pages by keyword relevance and backlinks alone, Gemini checks content for completeness, accuracy, and depth.
+Content that covers a topic thoroughly, cites credible sources, and shows real expertise is more likely to show up in Gemini’s answers.

 Entity Recognition

-Entity recognition is the mechanism by which Gemini identifies your business as a distinct, real-world thing rather than just a collection of keywords on a web page.
-Strong entity signals include a Google Knowledge Panel, consistent Name-Address-Phone (NAP) data across the web, mentions in authoritative sources (Wikipedia, Wikidata, Crunchbase, major media outlets), and structured data markup on your website.
+Entity recognition is how Gemini identifies your business as a real, distinct thing — not just a set of keywords on a web page.
+Strong entity signals include a Google Knowledge Panel and consistent Name-Address-Phone (NAP) data across the web.
+They also include mentions in trusted sources (Wikipedia, Wikidata, Crunchbase, major media outlets), and structured data markup on your website.
 The stronger your entity recognition, the more confidently Gemini can recommend you.

 Step 1: Optimise Your Google Business Profile

-Your Google Business Profile is the single most important asset for Gemini visibility because Gemini pulls directly from GBP data when answering local and service-based queries — a complete, optimised profile is not optional, it is foundational.
+Your Google Business Profile is the single most important asset for Gemini visibility, because Gemini pulls directly from GBP data when it answers local and service-based queries.
+A complete, optimised profile is not optional.
+It is the foundation.

 1